wazo-platform/wazo-platform.org/content/uc-doc/contributors/integration-tests.md

-Additional python dependencies (including test runners, frameworks and any tool and library used by the tests) are made available in a pip `integration_tests/test-requirements.txt` file, to be be installed into a specific virtual environment.
+Additional python dependencies (including test runners, frameworks and any tool and library used by the tests) are made available in a pip `integration_tests/test-requirements.txt` file, to be be installed into a virtual environment.

 ## Structure